keithalewis/math/ga.md

 Italian differential geometers decided to call it the _wedge product_, written as $P\wedge Q$.
 This was an unfortunate historical accident.
-The exterior product is analogous to a union of sets so $P\vee Q$ is a more appropriate notation.
+The exterior product is analogous to a union of sets so $P\vee Q$ would be a more appropriate notation.
 Grassmann's regressive product, defined below, is analogous to the intersection of sets so $P\wedge Q$ would be the natural notation for that.
+We use a period for that, $P.Q$.

 ## Examples